Degeneracy beyond the parity-symmetry protection in one-dimensional spinless models: The parity-violating Kerr parametric oscillator

-\paragraph{The squeeze-driven non-linear Kerr oscillator.---} Double-well quantum systems have been experimentally accessible using driven superconducting circuits since the 2000's~\cite{Mooij1999,Rouse1995,Caspar2000}.
-A possible experimental realization of a double-well system with parity symmetry is achieved using a microwave-driven superconducting circuit that, in the rotating wave approximation, has an effective, time-independent, Kerr Hamiltonian with a two-photon squeezing term~\cite{Grimm2020,beaulieu2023,Marti2024,Iyama2024,Frattini2024}.
-Parity symmetry can be broken by adding a one-photon drive term, obtaining in such a way a model for non-symmetric double wells~\cite{Albornoz2024}.
+\paragraph{The squeeze-driven non-linear Kerr oscillator.---} Double-well quantum systems have been experimentally accessible using {the well-known Josephson effect\cite{Review_BJJ,Carapella2004} and driven superconducting circuits~\cite{Mooij1999,Rouse1995,Caspar2000}.
+A possible experimental realization of a parity-symmetric double-well system can be achieved using a microwave-driven superconducting circuit that, in the rotating wave approximation, has an effective, time-independent, Kerr Hamiltonian with a two-photon squeezing term~\cite{Grimm2020,beaulieu2023,Marti2024,Iyama2024,Frattini2024}.
+Parity symmetry can be broken by adding a one-photon drive term, obtaining a model for non-symmetric double wells~\cite{Albornoz2024}.

 The Hamiltonian for a non-linear Kerr parametric oscillator including one- and two-photon drives is~\cite{Bartolo2016,QWei2020,Albornoz2024}

 where $\hat{a}^\dagger$ and $\hat{a}$ are boson creation and annihilation operators, $K$ is the Kerr nonlinearity, $\xi_1$ and $\xi_2$ are dimensionless control parameters associated with the one- and two-photon drives, and $N_e$ is a parameter that, for large values, drives the system to its classical limit.
 The global energy scale in Hamiltonian~\eqref{eq:kerrH} varies linearly with $N_e$.
 The coordinate and momentum operators associated with the creation and annihilation operators are $\hat{Q}=\sqrt{1/(2N_e)}\left(\hat{a}^\dagger + \hat{a}\right)$ and $\hat{P}=i\sqrt{1/(2N_e)}\left(\hat{a}^\dagger - \hat{a}\right)$.
 If the one-photon drive control parameter $\xi_1$ is zero, Hamiltonian~\eqref{eq:kerrH} is parity-invariant, $\hat{\Pp} \hat{H}(\xi_2,\xi_1=0)\hat{\Pp}^{-1}=\hat{H}(\xi_2,\xi_1=0)$, and the parity operator can be expressed as $\hat{\Pp}=e^{i \pi \hat{n}}=e^{i\pi\hat{a}^\dagger\hat{a}}$.
 Therefore, if we solve the problem using a Fock basis, $\ket{n}\propto \left(\hat{a}^\dagger\right)^n \ket{0}$, the system Hamiltonian can be split into two non-mixing blocks, for even and odd parity states~\cite{Chavez2023, Iachello2023}.
 Such symmetry is broken by the one-photon drive term, proportional to the coordinate $\hat{Q}$.